thepirat000/Audit.NET/src/Audit.NET.DynamoDB/README.md

 - **Client**: The DynamoDB client instance creator `AmazonDynamoDBClient`.
 - **TableNameBuilder**: A function of the audit event that returns the Table Name to use.
+- **CustomAttributes**: A dictionary with any additional field to eb included on the audit event and document.

 ### Fluent API Methods